 We'll dive into each a bit deeper below.

 Affiliate marketing is a straightforward way to boost your YouTube income.
-Simply put: You promote products you enjoy and earn a commission from sales made through your unique affiliate links.
+The way it works is simple – you promote products you enjoy and earn a commission from sales made through your unique affiliate links.

 - Sign up for affiliate programs.
 You can search for the brand name and affiliate program to find them.